Table of Contents[Hide][Show]

 These lactic acid-producing probiotics are responsible for the breakdown of anti-nutrients like phytic acid.
 They also encourage the slow rise of the bread without the addition of any yeast.

-The absence of baker’s yeast permits baking the bread at a lower temperature as well.
+The absence of baker’s yeast in a true sourdough loaf permits baking the bread at a lower temperature as well.
 This protects the integrity of the cereal grain proteins along with their nutritional value.

 Just because sourdough bread dough is fermented, does this make sourdough bread a probiotic food?

-It is true that sourdough bread dough is indeed fermented and rich in probiotics.
-However, the resulting sourdough bread is completely devoid of beneficial bacteria.
+While it is true that sourdough bread dough is indeed fermented and rich in probiotics, the resulting sourdough bread is completely devoid of beneficial bacteria.

 How can this be?